 Temperature and Humidity

 Vandas thrive with a day temperature range between 70°F and 90°F (20°C to 32°C), with night temperatures between 60°F to 65°F (16°C to 18°C).
 Vandas benefit from humidity levels between 50% and 70%.
 If provided enough humidity, Vandas can be grown without any potting medium whatsoever.
 Many times Vandas will be shipped from overseas where they have been grown in high humidity environments, therefore being grown bare root in the basket.
 However, the typical household does not provide enough humidity to keep Vandas growing well in bare root condition.
 We recommend that you lightly pack New Zealand Sphagnum Moss around the roots to provide moisture to the roots.
-Humidity at home can be increased with the use of a humidifier or a Humidity Tray and Grid.
+Humidity at home can be increased with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.

 If grown bare root, Vandas should be wetted or misted daily.
 For potted Vandas, plants should be watered just as the medium dries out and the media is lightly damp to the touch.
 This generally occurs every 5 to 7 days from the previous watering.
 If in doubt, do not water and wait another day or two.
 Remember that small plants in clay pots can dry out within a couple of days.
 Plants should never stand in water.
 Make sure to water more often when Vandas are about to bloom, and throughout the blooming period.
 When repotting your Vanda during the active growing season, do not water the media for at least 7 days.
 This allows cuts and breaks in the roots to callous and avoid rotting upon being watered.